-Langtang Gosainkunda Pass Trek is a pure Himalayan trek.
-It is an amazing and short trek.
+Langtang Gosainkunda Pass Trek is an amazing and short trek.
 It is in the relatively quiet area of the Langtang region.

-Langtang region is just a day’s journey from Kathmandu.
+It shortly takes a day’s journey to reach Langtang region.
 The trek starts from Syabrubesi.
 The Syabrubesi is an interesting village near the Bhotekoshi river.
-This area is quite pristine and remote as compared to Annapurna and Everest region.
+This area is less crowded and remote as compared to Annapurna and Everest region.
 Langtang-Gosainkunda is located close to the Tibetan border.
 This area is enclosed by a snow-capped mountain.
 It culminates at the peak of Langtang Himal.
-The lake melts and zips down to form the Trishuli River.
-It remains frozen for six months in winter, October to June.
+The lake melts and flows down to form the Trishuli River.
+It remains frozen for six months in winter, October to March.
 There are 108 lakes in this area.
 They are small to medium in size.

-Langtang-Gosainkunda Pass Trek offers to examine the stunning, beautiful holy lakes of Gosaikunda.
-It is considered holy by both Hindus and Buddhist.
-Many Hindu peoples peregrinate to have a holy bath in the lakes during the August full moon.
+Langtang-Gosainkunda Pass Trek rewards you with the stunning, beautiful holy lakes of Gosaikunda.
+It is considered a holy lake by both Hindus and Buddhist.
+Many Hindu peoples and pilgrimage peregrinate to have a holy bath in the lakes during the August full moon.
 It is celebrated as a festival of Janai Purnima.
-The journey starts exploring Tamang heritage.
-Tamang Heritage is situated between the Langtang and Ganesh Himal.
+The journey starts exploring Tamang heritage which is situated between the Langtang and Ganesh Himal.
 The trek gives an opportunity to examine the culture of Tamang peoples.
-Trekkers can have direct interaction with them and their traditions, lifestyle, and language.
+Trekkers can directly interact with local people and their traditions, lifestyle, and language.

-The attracting part of Langtang Gosaikunda pass trek is a pneumatic view of snow-capped mountains, glacier and wildlife animals.
-The blooming full of rhododendrons, alpine forest, and bamboo forest are seen on the way.
-This makes the place more beautiful and impressive.
-You may see the red panda and other different colorful birds.
+The attracting part of Langtang Gosaikunda pass trek is an extensive view of snow-capped mountains, glacier and wildlife animals.
+The seasonal blooming floras, rhododendrons, alpine forest, and bamboo forest are seen on the way.
+This makes the trekking trail more beautiful and impressive.
+You may see the red panda and other different colorful birds along the way.

 We will go down through the steeply terraced countryside to the Shivapuri National Park.
 It is just north of Kathmandu.
-The area is home to Tamang, Newari and Chhetri people and is a wonderful example of Nepal’s harmonious ethnic diversity.
+The area is mainly settled by Tamang, Newar and Chhetri people and is a wonderful example of Nepal’s harmonious ethnic diversity.

-Spring and Autumn are the best trekking season for the trekking and mountaineering in Nepal.
-The weather is mostly clear.
-The temperature is moderate which offers beautiful views without any obstruction.
+Spring and Autumn are the favorable seasons for the trekking and mountaineering in Nepal.
+The weather is mostly clear which offers beautiful views without any obstruction.
 Spring collects beautiful flowers, plants, and rare animals.
-Walking is also very much suitable during this season.
-Langtang is always comfortable to trek even in winter season.
+Walking is also very much suitable due to its moderate temperature.
+Langtang is always comfortable to trek even in the winter season.

 We suggest you be flexible with the situation to enjoy yourself.
-Many national and international tourists visited here through the Nepal Pioneer trek.
-It is unique, silent, crowd-free and highly recommended trek.
-Sherpa Expedition and Trekking are glad to operate this trek for you to make it your life experience.
+It is unique, silent, less crowded area and highly recommended trek.
+Sherpa Expedition and Trekking are glad to operate this trek for you to make it your lifetime experience.